indexdata/cql-go/README.md

 `(index relation) "term1 term2"`

-To remain compatible with existing implementations like `CQL-java` this parser relaxes this requirement and allows for providing multiple unquoted terms in a query:
+To remain compatible with existing implementations, like `yaz` or `CQL-java`, this parser relaxes this requirement and allows for providing multiple unquoted terms in a query:

 `(index relation) term1 term2`